RalphgoldIT/configure-ad/README.md

 ![checking users](https://github.com/RalphgoldIT/configure-ad/assets/170049429/dca74dff-e4a8-43be-aea4-6b57eee4b9f3)

+<p>Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain.</p>
+<p>Create a new Organizational Unit (OU) named "_CLIENTS" and relocate Client-1 into it.</p>

+<h2>Setup Remote Desktop for non-administrative users on Client-1</h2>

+<p>Log in to Client-1 using the credentials "mydomain.com\jane_admin" and proceed to open the system properties.</p>
 <p>Click “Remote Desktop”.</p>
 <p>Allow “domain users” access to remote desktop.</p>
 <p>You are now able to log in to Client-1 as a regular, non-administrative user.</p>